Get Out of the State You’re In

 Our idea was simple; let’s get well-known comedians to take the piss out of their home states.
 Similar to our strategy, to create content that we believed would work best, additional education was required for the client.
 These are just three great examples of that:

-- Bringing aboard controversial yet wildly popular comedian, Alex Williamson.
+- Bringing aboard some controversial yet popular comedians.

 - Not using NT footage in Tanya Hennessy’s piece because it wouldn’t of suited her style and hindered the shareability of the video.
 Bravo to the client on this point.